 And when these times of trouble impact the conservative Christian community, particularly in ‘cozy-comfy’ prosperous America…there will ensue chaos and disintegration in the church world.
 This is a situation which the wolves will exploit…again, something that is specifically predicted by Jesus in the Olivet Discourse

-If you have followed the trail of reasoning and biblical evidence which I tried to present in Part One…you should now realize there is no such thing as a “pre-tribulation rapture” (among other erroneous teachings these days)…and that this largely explains the role of the wolves who spring into action when panic spreads among those believers who are unprepared, at the emergence of the Antichrist and a missing rapture.
+If you have followed the trail of reasoning and biblical evidence which I tried to present in Part One…you should now realize there is no such thing as a “pre-tribulation rapture” (among other erroneous teachings these days)…and that this largely explains how these pre-positioned wolves will then spring into action when panic spreads among those believers who are unprepared, at the emergence of the Antichrist and a missing rapture.

 POINT OF FACT: ‘FENCE-SITTING’ IS A VIRTUAL ENDORSEMENT OF PRE-TRIB DOCTRINE